Having Surgery at Children's

 Where do I wait while my child is in surgery?

 While your child is in surgery, you will be directed to the family waiting room.
 You can periodically check in with staff at the information desk to receive an update on your child’s status.
-You may also want to go to the Cafeteria on the second floor of the hospital or the gift shop on the first floor.
+You may also want to go to the Cafeteria on the second floor of the hospital.

 Once your child’s surgery is complete, you will be paged and the surgeon will discuss the operation with you in a private consultation room.